METALS-Copper slips from 7-week highs, awaits ECB meeting

 By Silvia Antonioli and Eric Onstad

-LONDON, July 4 Copper fell on Wednesday from a 7-week peak hit
+LONDON, July 4 Copper slid on Wednesday from a 7-week peak hit

 the previous session as the dollar rose and investors locked in recent gains